Prepare Installation Media

 Configure systemd

-Set a cache file for your ZFS Pool with
+Set a cache file for your pool:

 zpool set cachefile=/etc/zfs/<Pool Name>.cache <Pool Name>